nlpcl-lab/artext/README.md

 ## Usage

 #### Use from command-line
-Generate sentence or document level noisy samples for a text file follows.
+Generate sentence or document level noisy samples for a text file as follows.
 Use `-h` to show all options.
 ```
 python -m artext -src source.txt -out output.txt -l sent -er 0.5 -n 10